keenanwoodall/Deform-Prototype/README.md

 <br />

-_What is the VertexData struct?_
+_What is the MeshData struct?_
-- It holds the position and normal (as well as some other stuff) of a vertice.
+- It holds the positions and normals (as well as some other stuff) of a mesh.

 <br />